Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: Waveform Design for O-ISAC

 \subsection{Multi-carrier Waveform}

-Multi-carrier waveform, as another subset of SIM, sends data over multiple subcarriers in parallel.
-OFDM is one of the multi-carrier waveforms with orthogonal subcarriers and is regarded as a communication-centric design for ISAC.
-As illustrated in Fig.~\ref{WaveformDesign}(c), a symbol-elimination method for OFDM-based ISAC was proposed by~\cite{SturmWaveform2011}, which carried out element-wise division in the frequency domain to eliminate the influences of transmitted symbols on sensing.
-Meanwhile, the symbol-elimination method is readily applicable to O-ISAC, since the widely adopted DC-biased optical OFDM (DCO-OFDM) waveform is also processed in the frequency domain.
-Therefore, for an O-ISAC system based on DCO-OFDM, the ISAC transmitter and the communication receiver share the same working principle as that of a conventional DCO-OFDM system, while the sensing receiver carries out symbol elimination on the received signal for target sensing.
+The multi-carrier waveform, as another subset of SIM, sends data over multiple subcarriers in parallel, and OFDM is one of the multi-carrier waveforms with orthogonal subcarriers.
+As illustrated in Fig.~\ref{WaveformDesign}(c), an element-wise-division method can be adopted by the OFDM-sensing receiver to eliminate the influences of transmitted symbols in the frequency domain~\cite{SturmWaveform2011}.
+Note that the element-wise-division method is also readily applicable to O-ISAC, and therefore an O-ISAC system based on DC-biased optical OFDM (DCO-OFDM) is demonstrated by numerical simulations as follows.

-To demonstrate the feasibility of DCO-OFDM-based O-ISAC, numerical simulations are conducted to show the bit error rate (BER) for communication and the root mean square error (RMSE) for sensing, as displayed in Figs.~\ref{Simulation}(a) and~\ref{Simulation}(b), respectively.
-All the subcarriers adopt an individual modulation scheme, i.e., 4QAM or 16QAM.
-Additionally, the DC bias $b$ is set according to the standard deviation $\sigma$ of the signal.
+To evaluate communication and sensing performances of the proposed O-ISAC system, $1{\times}10^4$ Monte-Carlo simulations are conducted to obtain the bit error rate (BER) for communication and the root mean square error (RMSE) for target distance estimation, as displayed in Figs.~\ref{Simulation}(a) and~\ref{Simulation}(b), respectively.
+Each OFDM frame contains $32$ OFDM symbols, while each OFDM symbol consists of $256$ subcarriers with a spacing of $3.9\ \text{MHz}$, yielding a total bandwidth of nearly $1\ \text{GHz}$.
+For simplicity, all subcarriers adopt the same modulation scheme, i.e., 4QAM or 16QAM.
+Meanwhile, the sensing receiver utilizes the whole OFDM frame for target distance estimation, yielding a processing gain of 39.1~dB~\cite{SturmWaveform2011}.
+In addition, the DC bias $b$ is set according to the standard deviation $\sigma$ of the DCO-OFDM signal that is not clipped.
+Moreover, the channel model in~\cite{LiuPPMMSKSIM2015} is adopted for a 200-m FSO link, which set the attenuation for communication and sensing as -2.2~dB and -23.2~dB, respectively.

-Fig.~\ref{Simulation}(a) indicates that with appropriate DC bias, the BER can be lower than $10^{-4}$.
-Meanwhile, as shown in Fig.~\ref{Simulation}(b), the sensing RMSE can converge to the asymptotic region with a much lower signal-to-noise ratio (SNR), which is viewed as a compensation for the extra reflection and propagation distance in the sensing channel.
-Moreover, 4QAM outperforms 16QAM in communication and sensing performances, at the expense of a lower achievable data rate.
-Furthermore, the DC bias embodies the trade-off between communication and sensing in DCO-OFDM-based O-ISAC.
-While the communication BER suffers significantly from the distortion brought by negative clipping, the sensing RMSE is more relevant to the energy efficiency that declines with increased $b$.
+Fig.~\ref{Simulation}(a) indicates that the BER is affected by both the DC bias and the noise at the receiver.
+For an insufficient DC bias, the signal is severely distorted by the non-negative clipping, which deteriorates the communication performance even at the high-SNR region.
+On the contrary, an exorbitant DC bias reduces the energy efficiency, since the DC bias does not carry any communication data.
+Likewise, the RMSE can converge to an asymptotic region, as shown in Fig.~\ref{Simulation}(b).
+The sensing receiver shows superior resistance to the non-linear distortion brought by an insufficient DC bias, as a declined DC bias leaves more power to resist larger channel attenuation for sensing.